 - Smart repair insurance

 There are others, but the ones above are the most common.
 Once again, these standalone products will cost the dealer a set amount, and it’s up to them to get as much for them as they think they can.
 Often, the more expensive the car is the more expensive the product will be.
-And to be fair, it is justified and the products will cost the dealer more for more expensive models.
+And to be fair, it is justified and the products will cost the dealer more than more expensive models.

 It’s simple to work out used car margins, isn’t it?

-Those websites and others will give you a good idea of what the trade value of a used car is based on its make, model, age, mileage, options and condition, but don’t go thinking that’s what a vehicle sat on a lot owes the dealer that bought it.
+Those websites and others will give you a good idea of what the trade value of a used car is based on its make, model, age, mileage, options, and condition, but don’t go thinking that’s what a vehicle sat on a lot owes the dealer that bought it.

 For example, let’s say a standard 2017 Ford Escape S with 24,000 miles and in very good condition is valued at a trade-in value of $11,400.
 On dealer lots, they’re selling for around $15,000 or more.
 So, the dealer has around $3,600 profit in the escape, correct?
 Not necessarily so.